zenmah/daggerheart-srd-obsidian/mechanics/Conditions.md

 # CONDITIONS

-Conditions are effects that grant specific benefits or drawbacks to the target they are attached to.
+**Conditions** are effects that grant specific benefits or drawbacks to the target they are attached to.

 ## STANDARD CONDITIONS

+Some features can apply special or unique conditions, which work as described in the feature text.

+Unless otherwise noted, the same condition can’t be applied more than once to the same target.

 Daggerheart has three standard conditions: